 feyntrop

-The whole feyntrop project is managed as a github repository.
-Comments, bug-reports and pull-requests are very welcome.
+The whole feyntrop project is managed as a GitHub repository.
+Comments, bug reports, and pull requests are very welcome.

-If feyntrop is helpful in your research, please cite, M. Borinsky, H. J. Munch, F. Tellander: ‘Tropical Feynman integration in the Minkowski regime’, Computer Physics Communications, 292 (2023), 108874 arXiv:2302.08955 as well as M. Borinsky: ‘Tropical Monte Carlo quadrature for Feynman integrals’, Annales de l’Institut Henri Poincaré D (2023) to appear (online first) arXiv:2008.12310.
+If feyntrop is helpful in your research, please cite M. Borinsky, H. J. Munch, F. Tellander: ‘Tropical Feynman integration in the Minkowski regime,’ Computer Physics Communications, 292 (2023), 108874 arXiv:2302.08955 as well as M. Borinsky: ‘Tropical Monte Carlo quadrature for Feynman integrals’, Ann.
+Inst.
+Henri Poincaré Comb.
+Phys.
+Interact.
+10 (2023), no. 4, pp. 635–685 arXiv:2008.12310.

-The implementation internally uses Eigen, OpenMP, the xoshiro256+ random number generator and the JSON for Modern C++ library.
+The implementation internally uses Eigen, OpenMP, the xoshiro256+ random number generator, and the JSON for Modern C++ library.

 Download

-To download feyntrop use the command
+To download feyntrop, use the command

 git clone https://github.com/michibo/feyntrop.git